Donald Oliver: Education and before politics

 Oliver practised law in Halifax, Nova Scotia as a partner in the firm Stewart McKelvey Stirling Scales from 1965 to 1990, and subsequently at two other law firms for a total of 36 years, primarily in civil litigation.
 He taught at Dalhousie University Law School as a part-time professor for 14 years, and also taught law courses at Technical University of Nova Scotia and Saint Mary's University.
-He is a Queen's Counsel.
+He was a King's Counsel.

 Politics

 A long-time activist in the Progressive Conservative Party, Oliver served as the party's director of legal affairs through six federal elections, from 1972 to 1988.
-He has also served as a federal vice-president of the party and as a director of its fundraising wing, the PC Canada Fund.
+He also served as a federal vice-president of the party and as a director of its fundraising wing, the PC Canada Fund.